MadsHornbeck/react-form/docs/API.md

 - onSubmit - should be passed to form.
 Alternatively can be called seperately
 - setValues - allows for setting of all values in form
 - errors - object containing all errors for all field as `{[inputName]: error}`
+- setInputs - `(inputs: object) => void` sets the inputs of the form to the passed object
+- setChanged - `(name: string) => void` sets the changed state for a specific input, this will trigger form validation and the `changed` object will be updated
 - formErrors - object containing all form level errors
 - submitErrors - object containing all submit level errors
 - validate - function that validates the form, returns the errors from the validate function passed